 GMS sales of this book support this important work and also our school, as a portion of the profits are donated to our scholarship fund.

 will be implementing the Montessori curriculum in English.
 Her assistant, Xochitl Hernandez Moctezuma

+will provide the bilingual component, interacting with the children and giving lessons exclusively in Spanish.
 There is a great deal of current research that details the many benefits of early immersion in a second language, among them increased vocabulary, deeper cultural fluency, and enhanced cognitive skills.